-Proposals for development, including demolition, within, or affecting the setting of a conservation area are to preserve or enhance the character and appearance of the area.
+Proposals for development, within or affecting the setting of a conservation area, are to preserve or enhance the character and appearance of the area.
 In assessing such proposals regard will be had to any relevant Conservation Area Appraisals or other information relating to the historic or architectural value of the conservation area.
+Where the demolition of an unlisted building is proposed, consideration will be given to the contribution the building makes to the character and appearance of the conservation area.
+If such a building makes a positive contribution to the area, there will be a presumption in favour of retaining it.
+Proposals for demolition will not be supported in the absence of a planning application for a replacement development that preserves or enhances the character and appearance of the conservation area.